The Maryland State Athletic Hall of Fame

 Our mission is to celebrate Marylanders’ outstanding athletic accomplishments and promote the ideals as well as the traditions of Maryland athletics and its athletes.

-2024 inductees and honorees were announced on July 18 at the Babe Ruth Museum in Baltimore and will be recognized at the 63rd Hall of Fame Induction Banquet on November 21, 2024 at Martin's West Baltimore.
-Meet our class of 2024:
+2024 inductees and honorees were announced on July 18 at the Babe Ruth Museum in Baltimore and recognized at the 63rd Hall of Fame Induction Banquet on November 21, 2024 at Martin's West Baltimore.

 Kyle Beckerman, Soccer